Tour Conditions & Terms

 “If your brother sins against you, go and tell him his fault between you and him alone.
 If he hears you, you have gained your brother.”
 Matthew 15:18 “Therefore, if you bring your gift to the altar, and there remember that your brother has something against you, leave your gift there before the altar, and go your way.
 First be reconciled to your brother, and then come and offer your gift. – Matthew 5:23-24 Brethren, if a man is overtaken in any trespass, you who are spiritual restore such a one in a spirit of gentleness, considering yourself lest you also be tempted.”
 Galatians 5:3 Therefore, putting away lying, each one speak truth with his neighbor, for we are members of one another.
 ‘Be angry and do not sin’: Do not let the sun go down on your wrath, nor give place to the devil…Let no corrupt communication proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers.
 And do not grieve the Holy Spirit of God, by whom you were sealed of the day of redemption, let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
 And be kind to one another, tenderhearted, forgiving one another, just as God in Christ also forgave you. – Ephesians 4:25-27, 29-32

-It is clear in the Word that the Lord does not want disagreements between members of the body to remain unresolved and develop into deep-rooted festering resentment.
+It is evident in the Word that the Lord does not want disagreements between members of the body to remain unresolved and develop into deep-rooted, festering resentment.
 As members of a diverse body, you must anticipate that you may not always agree with your fellow team members.
 When a conflict does arise, do not allow resentment to build.
 Do not begin to gossip among the other team members about the conflict.
 This only sows seeds of discord and hinders the ministry that the Lord has you there to perform.
-Remember to always deal with your fellow brethren in love, submitting to one another in the fear of God, especially when it comes to conflict resolution.
+Remember to constantly deal with your fellow brethren in love, submitting to one another in the fear of God, especially regarding conflict resolution.
 Always be willing to admit if you are wrong.
 Be swift to ask for forgiveness if you have wronged someone, and be even swifter to grant forgiveness if you have been wronged.
-If you are absolutely unable to resolve the conflict between the two of you, and mediation is needed, go to your team leader, once again, in a loving manner befitting a servant of Christ.
+If you cannot resolve the conflict between the two of you, and mediation is needed, go to your team leader, once again, in a loving manner befitting a servant of Christ.

 Being Above Reproach